muvox-io/muVox/README.md

 # µVox

 Is an open source smart power audio amplifier, released under CC-BY-SA License.
-Powered by the Merus MA12070P Amplifier 🔊 & an ESP32 Wrover µC.
+Powered by the Merus MA12070P Amplifier 🔊 & an ESP32 µC.

 - Designed in Denmark 🇩🇰 - proudly challenging the status quo of the wellestablished Danish Audio Industry.